yzhao062/pyod/docs/index.rst

 * :func:`pyod.models.base.BaseDetector.decision_function`: Predict anomaly score of X of the base classifiers.
 * :func:`pyod.models.base.BaseDetector.predict`: Predict if a particular sample is an outlier or not.
 The model must be fitted first.
 * :func:`pyod.models.base.BaseDetector.predict_proba`: Predict the probability of a sample being outlier.
 The model must be fitted first.

+Key Attributes of a fitted model:

+* :attr:`pyod.models.base.BaseDetector.decision_scores_`: The outlier scores of the training data.
+The higher, the more abnormal.
+  Outliers tend to have higher scores.
+* :attr:`pyod.models.base.BaseDetector.labels_`: The binary labels of the training data.
+0 stands for inliers and 1 for outliers/anomalies.

 Contents
 ========